-Practical Family Life Exercise # One: Your Family System, Homeostasis?
+Family Practical Life Exercise # One: Your Family System, Homeostasis?

-Take a moment to identify the members of your family, as it is currently defined:
+Take a moment to identify the members of your family, as it is currently:

 Name: Relation:

 1.

 2.

 3.

 4.

 5.

 6.

-How is "Homeostasis" seeking balance applied in your family dynamic.
+Homeostasis Applied to your Family.

 Have you noticed any new behavior patterns in the members of your family now that substance use has been identified?

+1. What Have You Noticed?

-- 1. Explain what have you noticed? - 2.
-What is the impact to your family system?
+2. What is the impact to your family system?

+What are the Obstacles